SRE vs. DevOps: Understanding The Key Differences

 The SRE approach began at Google in 2003 as a systematic way to ensure their service remained continuously usable.
 The approach is guided by measuring service-level indicators (SLIs).
 SLIs are metrics that show how well the service meets the expectations of its users.

 For example, when you enter a product name into a search engine, you expect to get results about the product.
 However, sometimes errors occur.
-An SLI tracks how often those errors occur and notifies the SRE team when they happen too often.
+An SLI tracks the frequency of those errors and notifies the SRE team when they occur too often.

 SREs are proactive and reactive.
 They always look to fix known issues and determine ways to prevent future problems.
 They monitor websites and services to discover errors, such as latency issues and traffic problems, that can threaten the user experience.
 SREs are also the first call when a service experiences downtime.
 They handle issues based on their potential for harm, tackling the biggest or most pressing problems first.